python/cpython/Doc/library/argparse.rst

    usage: PROG [-h] [-f FOO] bar
    PROG: error: the following arguments are required: bar

+By default, argparse automatically handles the internal naming and display names of arguments, simplifying the process without requiring additional configuration.
-You do not need to specify the dest_ and metavar_ parameters.
+As such, you do not need to specify the dest_ and metavar_ parameters.
 The dest_ parameter defaults to the argument name with underscores ``_`` replacing hyphens ``-`` .
 The metavar_ parameter defaults to the upper-cased name.
 For example::